MattiaRag/timemaproject/README.md

 **Significance** –

 **Abstract** – Convergent evolution, or parallelism, refers to the acquisition of similar phenotypes independently, playing a crucial role in understanding evolutionary processes.
 Seeking convergence in a trait that evolved once and was subsequently inherited would lead to erroneous conclusions, as similarities observed stem from the same trait rather than indicative of a broader evolutionary pattern.
 Here we revised one of the more iconic cases of parallel evolution, the evolution of parthenogenesis in _Timema insects_.
-There are two scenarios regarding the evolution of parthenogenesis in Timema which would imply a reconsideration of previous interpretation: either it evolved once (ILS), or parthenogenesis was the ancestral state.
+There are two scenarios regarding the evolution of parthenogenesis in Timema which would imply a reconsideration of previous interpretation: either it evolved once through Incomplete Lineage Sorting (ILS), or parthenogenesis was the ancestral state.

 The manuscript will be made available [here](https://docs.google.com/document/d/1YVz-CRNq2tLGpSSgd1OIrnAWtQ3ydXKF29ssKeqFaRc/edit?usp=sharing) when published.